-- Dan Matthews, the CTO of IFS wrote an article on in memory.
+- Dan Matthews, the CTO of IFS, wrote an article about in memory.

 - We review how accurate he was in his article.

 Dan Matthews’s paper 3 Things Business Decision Makers Need to Know About In Memory Enterprise Software and was published in May 2017.

 Gartner says that in order for a technology to be classified as in-memory, it requires “the database structure to be in-memory, specifically the main memory of the server.”
 This, according to Gartner, is in contrast with databases that would commonly rely on a disc-based Database Management System (DBMS) that feeds data in and out of a database stored on a disc or server, and may perhaps keep some data in cache to speed up performance.
 Gartner’s definition of an in-memory application requires an In-Memory DBMS, or IMDBMS.

 We have previously critiqued Gartner for not understanding databases and for being paid by SAP promote HANA, which we covered in the article How Gartner Got HANA So Wrong.
 We estimate Gartner is paid over $120 million per year to promote SAP products and move them up in the rankings.
 Gartner makes the rather absurd proposal that having a single employee who works as an “ombudsman” as we covered in the article How to Best Understand Gartner’s Ombudsman., makes that $120 million per year irrelevant.

 Therefore, it is difficult for us to take what they seriously on these topics.
 The statement…

 “the database structure to be in-memory of the server”